JACoW-org/docs-IPAC/docs/PaperEditing/EIC/config.md

 - Slides
 - Poster

 JACoW conferences with the aim to publish proceedings will normally always use  the Paper editing workflow.
-Depending on your conference you may also want to activate one or several of the others.
-The alternative for collecting other files without passing them through a review process, is  to use the standard Indico `Material Submission` process.
+Depending on your conference you may also want to activate Slides and/or Poster types.
+Using the standard Indico `Material Submission` process is another option for collecting other files without passing them through a review process.
+However, this possibility is discouraged since any uploaded material will be available to every user logged in Indico.

 In order to activate one or several editing workflows, go to the `Editing` module, then activate the toggle right of the `List of editable types`.